 *More information on the TE department can be found at: http://te-dep.web.cern.ch/

-- Design and develop custom-made, highly reliable electronics used in safety critical protection applications for the accelerator superconducting magnet circuits.
+- Design and develop test benches for the qualification of electronics used in safety critical protection applications for the accelerator superconducting magnet circuits;

-- Ensure the availability of various protection systems during the LHC's operation.
+- Ensure the availability of various protection systems during the LHC machine operation;

-- Maintain and update the databases related to the maintenance and operation of the various components.
+- Maintain and keep up-to-date the databases related to maintenance and operation of the various components.

 Bachelor's degree or equivalent relevant experience in electronics engineering, or a related field.

-- Initial experience in power electronics and related controls (e.g. design of capacitor banks to store electrical energy, power switches).
+- You have initial experience in power electronics and related controls (e.g. design of capacitor banks to store electrical energy, power switches).

 Experience in the following domains will be valued: